fabiohecht/kafka-bookstore-tutorial/README.md

 ## This tutorial

- 1. Use Case and Architecture
+ 1. Use Case
+ 2. System Architecture
  1. Running Platform
  1. Data Ingestion
  1. Stream data transformation with KSQL and Kafka Streams